muratk3n/thirdwave/en/README.md

 ---

 Wind turbine freezing was not the main factor then..
-I saw some cons jumped the shark.

 "@GregAbbott_TX